 Facilities Management Company (FMC) Board of Managers

-Barbie Chadwick is currently serving her first term on the FMC Board of Managers.
-Barbie is a member of Alpha Theta Chapter (Vanderbilt) and has a Bachelor of Arts in English.
+Barbie Chadwick is currently serving her first term on the Facilities Management Company (FMC) Board of Managers.
+Barbie is a member of Alpha Theta Chapter (Vanderbilt) and has a B.A. in English.
 She has worked in the nonprofit field for 30 years before retiring from the Boys and Girls Clubs of Middle Tennessee in 2019.

 Barbie’s career in nonprofit management began in public television as the membership coordinator for her local public television station.
 After producing on-air pledge drives and managing the membership program for more than seven years, Barbie moved on to work with numerous other nonprofit organizations, including serving as executive director of the Alpha Omicron Pi Foundation.
 In this role, Barbie was able to marry her passion for building young women into the leaders of tomorrow through leadership development with her passion for fundraising.